neoforged/JavaSourceTransformer/README.md

 Usage: jst [-hV] [--in-format=<inputFormat>] [--libraries-list=<librariesList>]
            [--max-queue-depth=<maxQueueDepth>] [--out-format=<outputFormat>]
            [--classpath=<addToClasspath>]... [--enable-parchment
+           --parchment-mappings=<mappingsPath> [--[no-]parchment-javadoc]
-           --parchment-mappings=<mappingsPath> [--parchment-javadoc]] [--enable-accesstransformers
+           [--parchment-conflict-prefix=<conflictPrefix>]] [--enable-accesstransformers
            --access-transformer=<atFiles> [--access-transformer=<atFiles>]...
            [--access-transformer-validation=<validation>]] INPUT OUTPUT
       INPUT                Path to a single Java-file, a source-archive or a folder containing the source to transform.
       OUTPUT               Path to where the resulting source should be placed.
       --classpath=<addToClasspath>
                            Additional classpath entries to use.
 Is combined with --libraries-list.
   -h, --help               Show this help message and exit.
       --in-format=<inputFormat>
                            Specify the format of INPUT explicitly.
 AUTO (the default) performs auto-detection.
 Other options are SINGLE_FILE for Java files, ARCHIVE for source jars or zips, and FOLDER for folders containing Java code.
       --libraries-list=<librariesList>
                            Specifies a file that contains a path to an archive or directory to add to the classpath on each line.
       --max-queue-depth=<maxQueueDepth>
                            When both input and output support ordering (archives), the transformer will try to maintain that order.
 To still process items in parallel, a queue is used.
 Larger queue depths lead to higher memory usage.
       --out-format=<outputFormat>
                            Specify the format of OUTPUT explicitly.
 Allows the same options as --in-format.
   -V, --version            Print version information and exit.
 Plugin - parchment
       --enable-parchment   Enable parchment
-      --parchment-javadoc
+      --parchment-conflict-prefix=<conflictPrefix>
+                           Apply the prefix specified if a Parchment parameter name conflicts with existing variable names
+      --[no-]parchment-javadoc
+                           Whether Parchment javadocs should be applied
       --parchment-mappings=<mappingsPath>

-Plugin - accesstransformers
+                           The location of the Parchment mappings file Plugin - accesstransformers
       --access-transformer=<atFiles>

       --access-transformer-validation=<validation>
                            The level of validation to use for ats --enable-accesstransformers
                            Enable accesstransformers
 ```

 ## Licenses